 Onwards Through the 20th Century (X)

-Back on grass, Pete Cook, Robin Brown and Don Harris won the county triples in 1993 (pictured).
-To this day, they remain the last Abington bowlers to go to the national finals as champions.
+Back on grass, Pete Cook, Robin Brown and Don Harris (pictured) appeared at the national championships in 1993, having won the county triples.
+To this day, they remain the last Abington bowlers to be crowned county champions in a major comp.

 Several others have qualifed as county runners up since then.
 Of current members, Jonathan Brown, Terry Brown and Tony O’Leary lead the field having represented Abington in a major national tournament three times each.